 By building a network of 'helpers' in our community we will strengthen our local safety net.
 Some people are natural helpers in the community while others provide help through the work they do.
-Everyone in the community has the potential to be a helper but the best way to reach a large number of helpers is by delivering training programs with good evidence, designed for suicide prevention outcomes directly to target workplaces.
-This is often referred to as 'Gatekeeper training'.
+Everyone in the community has the potential to be a helper but the best way to reach a large number of helpers is by delivering training programs with good evidence,

-While there are many training programs that deliver skills in mental health awareness, QPR has the most and strongest evidence for building skills to help with a suicidal crisis.
+While there are many training programs that deliver skills in mental health awareness, Question, Perusade, Refer (QPR) has the most and strongest evidence for building skills to help with a suicidal crisis21.

-- Suicide prevention efforts are often fragmented and have not always been strategically planned or coordinated. - Inconsistent approaches to increasing Mental Health and Suicide Prevention literacy across the community through workplaces. - Organisations can be very risk averse due to a culture of blame.
-People in suicidal crisis can be passed back and forth between organisations without getting the care they need. - Many gatekeepers are in roles that might encounter people in suicidal crisis, however since this is not their primary role, they may lack skills and confidence to respond to suicidality. - There is a lot of training available, but people are not always aware of what is available and relevant to them, this may result in duplication and inefficiency. - There is limited evidence around which programs are most effective and relevant to local stakeholders.
+- "Suicide prevention efforts are often fragmented and have not always been strategically planned or coordinated." - "Inconsistent approaches to increasing Mental Health and Suicide Prevention literacy across the community through workplaces." - "Organisations can be very risk averse due to a culture of blame.
+People in suicidal crisis can be passed back and forth between organisations without getting the care they need." - "Many gatekeepers are in roles that might encounter people in suicidal crisis, however since this is not their primary role, they may lack skills and confidence to respond to suicidality." - "There is a lot of training available, but people are not always aware of what is available and relevant to them, this may result in duplication and inefficiency." - "There is limited evidence around which programs are most effective and relevant to local stakeholders."

-6 Training the community to respond to suicidality/Gatekeeper training Outcome What do we want to achieve?
+Training the community to respond to suicidality/Gatekeeper training Indicates JRP priority actions Outcome What do we want to achieve?
 Action How will we do it?
 Measure How will we know when it has been achieved?
 Timeline When will we do it?
 Lead Who will lead this work?
 Priority 6.1 People in the community have the confidence and skills to respond to people in suicidal distress or crisis.
 6.1.1 Fund and promote evidence-based training (e.g. QPR or similar) to the general public.
-Training completion/uptake through website Number of organisations/workplaces promoting free suicide prevention training ST GCPHN/CFLSPN?
-3 6.2 Regional agreement on preferred suicide prevention training for key gatekeeper 6.2.1 Identify which community gatekeepers require prioritised training and support.
-Priority gatekeepers are identified.
-ST TBD 3 individuals/groups across the region.
-6.2.2 Desktop review of evidence, including review of approaches in other regions, mapping of relevant training packages and Resource of recommended training is developed and accessible to the public MT TBD 4
+Training completion/ uptake through website Number of organisations/workplaces promoting free suicide prevention training ST GCPHN/CFLSPN?
+3